 - ½ tsp. cumin (Optional)

 - Add all ingredients into a large saucepan.
-Bring to a boil, stir often, and let simmer for 10 - 20 minutes.
+Bring to a boil, stir often, and let simmer for 10 - 45 minutes, till it has the consistence you like.

 - Process in boiling water bath for 15 minutes, adjusting for altitude.
 Remove jars from water and cool.
 Check seals.